-- Submit a complete original application packet to the CSD on or before July 21, 2017 by 12:00 noon.
+- Submit a complete original application packet to the CSD on or before August 9, 2019.

 Incomplete or late applications will not be considered for the scholarship.

-Awards will become effective in the fall 2017 semester, in an amount not to exceed $1,000 per recipient.
-Funds will be automatically deposited in recipient’s account, to be applied toward tuition, room, board, books and other academic-related expenses.
-This is a single year award but students are eligible to reapply in subsequent years.
-Awards are typically split between the fall and spring semesters.
+Awards will become effective in the Fall 2019 semester, in an amount not to exceed $1,000 per recipient.
+Funds will be automatically deposited in the recipient's account, to be applied toward tuition, room, board, books and other academic-related expenses.
+Students are eligible to reapply in subsequent years.

-Students will be notified of the status of their application by August 21, 2017.
+Students will be notified of the status of their application by email.

 Please contact CSD at firstname.lastname@example.org if you have any questions.
 All correspondence must be in writing through e-mail.